Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @subsubsection occt_modalg_hist_del Deleted shapes

 The shape is considered as Deleted during the operation if all of the following conditions are met:
-* The shape is the part of the argument shapes of the operation;
+* The shape is a part of the argument shapes of the operation;
 * The result shape does not contain the shape itself;
 * The result shape does not contain any of the splits of the shape.